-The Audit Division includes the Chief Assistant County Auditor - Audit Division, Audit Services, Compliance Audit, Systems & Procedures, and the Continuous Auditing Departments.
-The responsibilities of the Audit Division are to assist the County, Flood Control District, other entities, and quasi-governmental organizations (e.g., Port of Houston Authority, Harris County Hospital District, Community Supervision and Corrections, Juvenile Probation Board, Harris County Sports and Convention Corporation) with the effective discharge of their fiscal responsibilities, including management's efforts to provide the public and concerned entities with financial accountability; minimize exposure to contingent liabilities; safeguard assets; and comply with applicable policies, laws, regulations, and covenants.
+The Audit Division includes the Chief Assistant County Auditor - Audit Division, Audit Services, Compliance Audit, Continuous Auditing, and the Systems & Procedures Departments.
+The responsibilities of the Audit Division are to assist the County, Flood Control District, other entities, and quasi-governmental organizations (e.g., Harris County Hospital District, Community Supervision and Corrections, Juvenile Probation Board, Harris County Sports and Convention Corporation) with the effective discharge of their fiscal responsibilities, including management's efforts to provide the public and concerned entities with financial accountability; minimize exposure to contingent liabilities; safeguard assets; and comply with applicable policies, laws, regulations, and covenants.
 The Division has adopted the professional standards of the Institute of Internal Auditors.

 Click here to see an Organizational Chart of the Audit Division

 Performs engagements relative to elected and appointed County officials, external entities, quasi-governmental organizations, financial processes, and general ledger account balances.
 Engagements are selected for inclusion in the annual audit plan based upon the perceived level of inherent and control risk posed by the department or entity to the County.
 The Audit Services Department has adopted the professional standards of the Institute of Internal Auditors.

 Performs monthly and quarterly reoccurring prescribed audit procedures as set forth in statutes.
 The Department also assists County departments in completing their required reporting.
 Audits are performed monthly to determine if receipts are properly accounted for and funds collected are properly deposited.
 Audits performed on a quarterly basis analyze rendomly selected transactions in detail.
 Compliance Audit is divided into two sections: